-Users can prepay or contribute to a 529 account where post-tax money will grow tax-free.
-Distributions are not subject to taxes at the federal level so long as they are used for approved expenses – which includes items like tuition, books, room and board and technology.
+Users can prepay or contribute to a 529 account, which lets after-tax money grow tax-free.
+Distributions are not subject to taxes at the federal level if they are used for approved expenses, which includes items like tuition, books, room and board and technology.
 Recent legislation has expanded what qualifies as an allowable expense, which gave beneficiaries greater flexibility to cover their education costs.

 Here are some things to know about the plans:

 - There are no income restrictions on individual contributors, but allocations worth more than $15,000 during the year could trigger the gift tax.
-There are maximum aggregate limits for some plans.
+There are maximum aggregate limits for some plans that vary by state.
 In general, the plan's balance is not to exceed the expected costs of the beneficiary's qualified expenses.
-Contributions are not deductible.

 - Accounts are offered through states and also through brokers, while qualified education institutions can only offer a prepaid tuition type 529 plan.